idexus/Sharp.UI/doc/autogenbindableproperties.md

 # Bindable Properties

-Sharp.UI automatically generates bindable properties and helper methods for `[SharpObject]` classes with interfaces with the `[BindableProperties]` attribute.
+`Sharp.UI` automatically generates bindable properties and helper methods for the classes with `[SharpObject]` attribute with inherited interfaces with the `[BindableProperties]` attribute.

 ```cs
 [BindableProperties]